thisuxhq/metron/README.md

 ### 4. Configure the Service

-Create and configure the `metron.service` file:
+Create and set up the `metron.service` file:

 ```sh
 sudo nano /etc/systemd/system/metron.service
 ```

-Add the following content to the service file, replacing placeholders with your actual paths and username:
+Add this content, replacing placeholders with your actual paths and username:

 ```ini
 [Unit]